Wim Hof (the Iceman) on Defeating Extreme Cold & Attenuating the Immune Response

 A substance produced in the brain.
 Norepinephrine acts as a hormone and neurotransmitter and is best known for its role in the body’s “fight or flight” response to stress.
 Its role as a neurotransmitter has been exploited as a molecular target for a class of drugs known as norepinephrine reuptake inhibitors, which were developed for the purpose of treating disorders ranging from ADHD to narcolepsy and depression.
 Norepinephrine also plays a role in converting white adipose tissue into brown adipose tissue via an uncoupling protein 1 (UCP-1) mediated mechanism.

 Sympathetic nervous system

 One of the two main divisions of the autonomic nervous system (the other being the parasympathetic nervous system).
-Its primary process is to stimulate the body's fight-or-flight response.
-It is, however, constantly active at a basic level to maintain homeostasis.
-The sympathetic nervous system is described as being complementary to the parasympathetic nervous system which stimulates the body to "rest-and-digest" or "feed and breed".
+The sympathetic nervous system's primary process is to stimulate the body's fight-or-flight response.
+It is constantly active, however, at a basic level to maintain homeostasis.
+The sympathetic nervous system is described as being complementary to the parasympathetic nervous system which stimulates the body to "rest-and-digest" or "feed-and-breed".

 Member support keeps us strong.